2012–13 Bradford City A.F.C. season: League Two

 The fixtures for the 2012–13 League Two season were released on 18 June 2012.

-City's first game of the season was away to Gillingham and Danny Kedwell scored just before half-time to give Gillingham a 1–0 advantage.
-Kedwell scored again in the 54th minute from a penalty after Garry Thompson committed a foul in his own box; however, Gillingham gave away a penalty not long after, which Nahki Wells happily converted.
+Bradford City's first game of the season was away to Gillingham.
+Danny Kedwell scored just before half-time to give Gillingham a 1–0 advantage.
+Kedwell scored again in the 54th minute from a penalty after Garry Thompson committed a foul in his own box; however, Gillingham gave away a penalty not long after, which Nahki Wells converted.
 The game was wrapped up when Myles Weston made it 3–1 to ensure the Bantams got their league campaign off to a losing start.
 The Bantams' next match was at home to newly promoted Fleetwood Town; Bradford won the game 1–0 after Gary Jones crossed the ball in for James Hanson to head it into the net, giving the Bantams their first win of the season.
 City backed this up with a 5–1 win against AFC Wimbledon; Wells opened the scoring in the third minute by beating the Wimbledon keeper to a long ball.
 Curtis Haynes-Brown then sliced the ball into his own net to give the Bantams a 2–0 lead, this was extended in the 31st minute as Andrew Davies scored from a 40-yard free-kick.
 Wimbledon's Byron Harrison clawed a goal back through a header but a comeback was ruled out as Rory McArdle turned the ball into the net from close range with the assist coming from Davies.
 The rout was completed just on the stroke of half-time as Wells crossed a ball for Hanson to head in City's fifth goal of the game to take the three points.

 The Bantams next game was against Rotherham, Bradford didn't have no luck in the game and were outplayed by the Millers who beat City 4–0.
 Bradford's poor form continued in their next game as a late Alan Connell goal secured a 1–1 draw with Accrington Stanley who went ahead early on.
 The Bantams got back to winning ways as they beat Barnet 3–0 with goals coming from James Hanson, Alan Connell and Andrew Davies which put City into 7th place.
 They backed up this domination with another good performance as James Hanson, Kyel Reid and Gary Jones all scored to ensure Bradford beat Morecambe 3–1.
 Bradford extended their winning run to 3 games as they beat Oxford United 2–0 with Andrew Davies and Nahki Wells netting for the Bantams.
 However Bradford ended the month with a 1–0 loss to Port Vale.